emotiq/emotiq/src/simulation.md

-to run the simulation:
+# to run the simulation:

 - (ql:quickload :emotiq/sim)
 - (in-package :emotiq-user)
+- (initialize-sim)

+If you don't see messages like
+    "fowarding-by-default-to-me: (RESET)"
+the initialization has failed.

-- (test-network)
+- (run-sim)

 to see the blocks:

 - (in-package :emotiq-user)
 - (blocks)

-to see the single transaction
+To see a transaction

 - (in-package :emotiq-user)
 - (txn)